Skin cancer types: Squamous cell carcinoma causes

 Fair skin, light-colored eyes, or naturally red or blond hair.
 If you have any of these traits, your skin is more easily damaged by the sun.

 Sunburns.
-If you’ve had blistering sunburns, especially in your youth, you have a higher risk of developing SCC of the skin.
+If you’ve had blistering sunburns, especially in your youth, you have a higher risk of developing squamous cell skin cancer.

 Actinic keratoses (AKs).
 These are precancerous growths on your skin, which are caused by the sun or indoor tanning.
-Having an AK increases your risk of developing SCC because an AK can progress and turn into SCC of the skin.
+Having an AK increases your risk of developing squamous cell skin cancer because an AK can progress and turn into this type of skin cancer.
 While not every AK turns into skin cancer, dermatologists recommend treating AKs to prevent this.

 Sunny region.
 Living in an area that’s warm and gets plenty of sun year-round, such as Florida or California, increases your risk.